XPUI-Framework/xpui-rp2040/docs/hardware.md

 These are measured from the allocated sections of a release ELF, not from the file on disk — an ELF carries debug information the board never sees.
-Flash is `.vector_table` + `.text` + `.rodata` + `.data` + `.boot2`; RAM is `.data` + `.bss`.
-Measured on 2026-09-10; re-measure rather than trust them.
+Flash is `.vector_table` + `.text` + `.rodata` + `.data` + `.boot2`; RAM is `.data` + `.bss`; the task pool is the size of its `POOL` symbol.
+Measured on 2026-09-13; re-measure rather than trust them.

 ## Pins